dexie/dexie-website/docs/Tutorial/Best-Practices.md

 ### 4. Stick to using global Promise within transactions!

-Make sure to use the **global** promise (window.Promise) within transactions (don't use an imported Promise from a 3rd part Promise lib.
+Make sure to use the **global** promise (window.Promise) within transactions.
 You may use a Promise polyfill for old browsers like IE10/IE11, but just make sure to put it on window.Promise in your page bootstrap.

 #### OK:
 ```javascript